Code-Institute-Submissions/DennisSchenkel-PP2/README.md

     - In a next version I would implement a feature, that the former selected values are still selected, even when going back and forth between steps
 - I worked with arrays and the indexing in each array has to be consistently the same to the selected platform.
 That can potentially lead to problems.
     - In a new version of the application I would try working with more objects instead of so many arrays.
+- From my understanding of the concept of memory leaks, the way I use eventListeners on buttons to go back and forth between steps, could lead to a browser crash, when the memory heap gets full.
+This would only happen after many thounsand times of going back in forth, but should be fixed in a new version.